 For groundwater sampling, all wells and boreholes, except those that were artesian, were pumped for several well volumes to remove the stagnant water in the wells and boreholes, and monitored until the electrical conductivity (EC) of the pumping water was stable.
 The sampling procedure followed is described in Huang et al. (2016) and Chen et al. (2011).
 Samples for major element analysis were collected in two 250 ml high density polyethylene bottles after filtration using 0.45 μm filter membranes (Huang et al., 2016).
-Samples for tritium (3H) and stable isotopes (2H, 18O) analysis were collected in 500 ml and 50 ml glass bottles, respectively, that were filled to overflowing after rinsing and were sealed tightly.
-14C samples were collected by adding BaCl2 and CO2-free NaOH to 120 L groundwater at pH=12, obtaining BaCO3 for dissolved inorganic carbon (DIC) analysis (Chen et al., 2011).
-Parameters such as the water temperature (T), pH, EC were measured in situ with an in situ multi-parameter instrument (Multi 350i/SET, Munich, Germany).
-Major chemistry and isotopes (2H, 18O, 3H and 14C) of the sampled water were analyzed at the Laboratory of Groundwater Sciences and Engineering in the Institute of Hydrogeology and Environmental Geology, Chinese Academy of Geological Sciences (Shijiazhuang, Hebei Province, China).
+Samples for tritium (3H) and stable isotopes (2H, 18O) analyse were collected in 500 ml and 50 ml glass bottles, respectively, that were filled to overflowing after rinsing and were sealed tightly.
+13C and 14C samples were collected by adding BaCl2 and CO2-free NaOH to 120 L groundwater at pH=12, obtaining BaCO3 for dissolved inorganic carbon (DIC) analysis (Chen et al., 2011).
+The method used eliminates contact with the atmosphere in order to avoid CO2 atmospheric contamination.

+Parameters such as the water temperature (T), pH, EC were measured in the field with an in situ multi-parameter instrument (Multi 350i/SET, Munich, Germany), and redox potential (Eh) was also determined in situ using a portable ORP tester (CLEAN ORP30 Tester, California, US).
+Major chemistry and isotopes (2H, 18O, 3H, 13C and 14C) of the sampled water were analyzed at the Laboratory of Groundwater Sciences and Engineering in the Institute of Hydrogeology and Environmental Geology, Chinese Academy of Geological Sciences (Shijiazhuang, Hebei Province, China).
 Major cations (K+, Na+, Ca2+, Mg2+) were measured by inductively coupled plasma-mass spectrometry (Agilent 7500ce ICP-MS, Tokyo, Japan).
 Total dissolved solids (TDS) and HCO3- were determined by gravimetric analysis and acid-base titration, respectively.
-Cl-, SO42- and NO3- were analyzed using spectrophotometry (PerkinElmer Lambda 35, Waltham, MA, USA).
-The ionic charge balance of all samples were within 5% difference. δ18O and δ2H were measured by isotope ratio mass spectrometry using a Finnigan MAT 253 and reported relative to the Vienna Standard Mean Ocean Water (VSMOW) standard.
-The analytical errors are ±0.2‰ for δ18O and ±1.0‰ for δ2H.
+Cl-, SO42- were analyzed using spectrophotometry (PerkinElmer Lambda 35, Waltham, MA, USA).
+The ionic charge balance of all samples were within 5% difference. δ18O, δ2H, δ13C were measured by isotope ratio mass spectrometry using a Finnigan MAT 253, and δ18O, δ2H were reported relative to the Vienna Standard Mean Ocean Water (VSMOW) standard, and δ13C was reported relative to the Vienna Pee Dee Belemnite (VPDB).
+The analytical errors are ±0.2‰ for δ18O, ±1.0‰ for δ2H and ±0.5‰ for δ13C.
 The tritium content was determined using electrolytic enrichment and liquid scintillation technique (Chen et al., 2011) with the precision of ±0.3 TU.
-The activity of 14C was analyzed by accelerator mass spectrometry, and expressed as a percentage of modern carbon (pMC).
-(Su et al., 2018)The standard deviation of analytical results ranges between 0.7 pMC and 1.0 pMC.
+The activity of 14C was analyzed by liquid scintillation counting (1220 Quantulus), and expressed as a percentage of modern carbon (pMC) with the precision of ±0.3% (Su et al., 2018).

 3.2 Two-dimensional groundwater flow numerical simulation

-It is assumed that the variation of density and viscosity of waters could be neglected in most of the flow system (Zone 1~4).
+It is assumed that the variation of density and viscosity of waters could be neglected for calculations involving most of the flow system (Zone 1~4).
 For simplicity, groundwater in the terminal lake zone (Zone 5) is also regarded as being mainly driven by gravity.
-Thus the equation governing variably saturated groundwater flow is as the following (Richards, 1931):
+Thus the equation governing variably saturated groundwater flow is as follows (Richards, 1931):

 ∂∂t∅S=div[K∇h]